EllisOtoo/glamlink_backend/README.md

 This starts:

 - `glamlink-db`: PostgreSQL 16 with the `glamlink` database.
-- `glamlink-api`: the NestJS service built from this project.
+- `glamlink-api`: the NestJS service built from this project (containerized).

 The API listens on `http://localhost:3000` and connects to the Postgres container via the internal network.